Pet Insurance Icon

 Why is pet insurance important?

-When looking for the best pet insurance for you, consider the one that caters best to the needs of your pet, including coverage for any underlying conditions they may have, even if this means paying more compared to other policies.
+When looking for the best pet insurance policy, consider the one that is most suitable for the needs of your pet, including coverage for any underlying conditions they may have, even if this means paying more compared to other options.

 What kind of pet can I insure?

-Pets which you keep for the purposes of racing them, such as greyhounds (unless they are retired) or pigeons, may cost more to insure (or may be declined entirely) due to the higher likelihood of them being injured or lost.
+Any pets you keep for the purposes of racing, such as greyhounds, may require a specialist policy and cost more to insure (or may be declined entirely) due to the higher likelihood of them being injured or lost.

 Horses and ponies aren’t covered under domestic pet insurance but can still be insured by an equine insurance provider.